cosmos/cosmos-sdk/docs/spec/lcd/Future Improvements.md

 * **Better ICS Support**

 The Cosmos Hub will initially  only support  ICS1 (KeyAPI) and  ICS20 (TokenAPI).
-The support of ICS0 (TendermintAPI), ICS1 (KeyAPI), ICS20 (TokenAPI), ICS21 (StakingAPI) and ICS22 (GovernanceAPI) modules will be impelmented in later versions.
-The supporting modules should be configurable in LCD.
+The support of ICS0 (TendermintAPI), ICS21 (StakingAPI) and ICS22 (GovernanceAPI) modules will be impelmented in later versions.
+The supported modules are configurable in LCD.
 In this way, LCD could be used for a variable of occasions.

 * **Efficient Improvements**

 We expect LCD coulld be implemented in different languages.
-An application developer could build LCD as in-process part of their application.
-In this way, the communcation between LCD and application could be more efficient and save bandwidth.
-Also, this kind of architecture is more secure.
+Thus application developers could build LCD as in-process part of their applications.
+This signicant of architecture change can save network communcation cost and achieve more security.

 *  **Mobile Support**

-For now, the suppor of Golang for mobile platforms (Android and iOS) is not very friendly and not many tools are provided to build mobile applications.
-We expect this could change in the future.
+For now, the ecosystem of Golang development on mobile platforms (Android and iOS) is not mature.
+And the growing up process of this ecosystem may be a long story.
+So the more promising way is that we implement LCD in mobile platforms friendly languages, such as javascript and rust.
+We believe this will come true in near future.